 Accommodation: There is little in the way of budget accommodation in most of the country.
 There are now a few hostels in Lusaka, none that are very good, however worth booking in advance if arriving late.
 Livingstone on the other hand has many great choices, the best being Fawlty Towers.

-Average cost: US$30 - US$30, much less for dorm beds when available or in government resthouses
+Average cost: US$30 - US$30, much less for dorm beds when available or in government guesthouses

-Food: Great food in Livingstone, average westernised fare in Lusaka and basic elsewhere
+Food: Great food in Livingstone, average westernised fare in Lusaka/Ndola and basic elsewhere.
+We rate Mosi and 'Mosi Gold' as one of the world's most drinkable commercially produced beers.

 Hassle and annoyance factor: None really